software-students-spring2025/1-specification-exercise-merge-conflicts/README.md

 ## User Requirements

-As a student, I want to browse through different categories, so I can look for what I am interested in.
+-As a student, I want to browse through different categories, so I can look for what I am interested in.
-As a student, I want to save deals to a list, so I can easily find them later.
+-As a student, I want to save deals to a list, so I can easily find them later.
-As a student, I want to sign up with my college email, so I can verify I am a student.
+-As a student, I want to sign up with my college email, so I can verify I am a student.
-As a student, I want to see discounts that can be used by all students or my specific college, so I know that I can use them.
+-As a student, I want to see discounts that can be used by all students or my specific college, so I know that I can use them.
-As a student, I want to see when the deal expires, so I know when I can’t use it anymore.
+-As a student, I want to see when the deal expires, so I know when I can’t use it anymore.
-As a student, I want notifications for when a discount from my list is expiring, so I can use it before it expires.
+-As a student, I want notifications for when a discount from my list is expiring, so I can use it before it expires.
-As a student, I want to search by stores, so I can look through deals of my favorite stores.
+-As a student, I want to search by stores, so I can look through deals of my favorite stores.
-As a student, I want to earn points for using the app, so I can earn more rewards.
+-As a student, I want to earn points for using the app, so I can earn more rewards.
-As a student, I want to read direct instructions for streaming service student discounts, so that I can follow them without confusion.
+-As a student, I want to read direct instructions for streaming service student discounts, so that I can follow them without confusion.
-As a student, I want recommended deals on the home screen, so I can see potential deals I would be interested in.
+-As a student, I want recommended deals on the home screen, so I can see potential deals I would be interested in.

 ## Activity Diagrams